 The Best Afternoon Teas in the Cotswolds

 We’ve had our fair share of wonderful afternoon teas in the Cotswolds.
-No, wait, that’s not true, because there is, of course, no ‘fair share’ that one can have; when it comes to afternoon teas, there’s always room for another.
+No, wait, that’s not true, as there is no ‘fair share’ that one can have; when it comes to afternoon teas, there’s always room for another.

 Afternoon Tea at The Tea Set

-We’ve enjoyed afternoon tea from our good friends at The Tea Set in Chipping Norton a couple of times… well, 3 times, actually.
+We’ve enjoyed afternoon tea from our good friends at The Tea Set in Chipping Norton and Broadway a couple of times… well, 3 times, actually.
 Each time has been a wonderful experience and we’ve brought members of our family there when they’ve come to visit, as we wanted them to experience a delicious afternoon tea in a cosy, informal and friendly setting.
-We love afternoon teas at The Tea set and we will be back again for sure.
+We love afternoon teas at The Tea Set and we know you will too.